 On balance, we are slightly underweight “risk assets” as we wait to see how this recent equity market volatility plays out.
 As always, we are monitoring new developments as they arise and will communicate any changes accordingly.
-A key tenant to successful investing is to have a well thought out strategy and stick to it when things looks scary, and we are confident that our Three Dials approach is built to withstand even the most trying of market conditions.Ethan Pollard serves as Senior Analyst and Wealth Advisor with Archetype Wealth Partners.
+A key tenant to successful investing is to have a well thought out strategy and stick to it when things looks scary, and we are confident that our Three Dials approach is built to withstand even the most trying of market conditions.Ethan Pollard serves as Vice President of Portfolio Management with Archetype Wealth Partners.
 He handles many of the research, trading and financial planning responsibilities at Archetype Wealth Partners, including the development of our economic and portfolio risk sensitivity models.
 Originally from Houston, Ethan currently resides in Chapel Hill, North Carolina with his wife Katie.
 Archetype exists to help families thrive across generations.

 Disclaimer: Our intent in providing this material is purely for informational purposes, as of the date hereof, and may be subject to change without notice.
 This article does not intend to constitute accounting, legal, tax, or other professional advice.
 Visitors and readers should not act upon the content or information found here without first seeking appropriate advice from a trusted accountant, financial planner, lawyer or other professional.